Anna Zorina Gallery

 Established in 2013 on West 23rd Street in Chelsea, the Gallery relocated to a larger location on West 24th Street in 2019 to double the footprint in which artists are able to explore and present their vision.

-The Gallery champions artists from the beginning of their career and has been pleased to present the debut solo exhibitions of artists incluidng Jordy kerwick, George Rouy, Dale Lewis, Graham Wilson, Alexandria Smith and Jay Stuckey.
+The Gallery champions artists from the beginning of their career and has been pleased to present the New York solo debut exhibitions of artists including Jordy Kerwick, George Rouy, Dale Lewis, Graham Wilson, Alexandria Smith and Jay Stuckey.
 Other notable exhibitions have included the exploratory solo shows of Alexander Kaletski; an immersive installation by Azikiwe Mohammed; the Awkward group exhibition featuring renowned painters including Katherine Bradford, Paul Housley, Tim Stoner and William Hawkins; a historic Bernard Perlin retrospective; two solo exhibitions of John Bradford, a recipient of the Arts and Letters Award in 2011; as well as a dual show featuring artist Didier William, recipient of the 2018 Rosenthal Family Foundation Award from the American Academy of Arts and Letters.